GUNSMITHING SERVICES: Muzzle Threading AND Crowning service

 First, LRI is not a suppressor manufacturer or retailer.
-For specific product information, you will have to consult with a dealer/manufacturer.
+You will have to consult with a dealer/manufacturer for specific product information.
 You need to know exactly what thread diameter and pitch your suppressor is.
 LRI does not profess to know the intimate details of every single suppressor made.
-When it comes to suppressors it is literally "the wild west" as it pertains to design and configuration.
-There is no "standard".
+When it comes to suppressors, the choice of threads used on the can is "the wild west" as there is no "standard."

-It is your responsibility to know exactly what the thread specifications are for the device you are wanting to use.
+You are responsible for knowing exactly what the thread specifications are for the device you want to use.
 This is very detail-oriented because it has to be.
 Ensure that you KNOW what the dimensions are.

 The diameter, Pitch, and Class of Thread are what we need to know.

 "Cans" are expensive, and anyone who owns one can identify with the administrative gauntlet one has to endure before taking possession.
 The last thing anyone here at LRI wants is to ruin your suppressor due to a machining/installation mistake.

 The thread shoulder on the barrel that a suppressor squares up against is an important feature that should be respected for direct-mount type cans.
 LRI advocates for a minimum of .100" diameter increase over the major diameter of the threads.

 - 1/2-28 = .600" Shoulder Dia.